Installation of the replacement pipeline will likely take place between September 2022 and January 2023.

 Where the topsoil has been stripped, it will be stored and replaced after the works have been completed and either turfed or seeded with an amenity mix specific to Fordbridge Park.

 Where trees have been removed, they will be replaced at the nearest location.
-See reinstatement plan below for further details.
+Please see the reinstatement plan for further details.

 The vegetation will be subject to a five-year aftercare period to ensure it becomes established.